Jules3182/Jules3182/README.md

 ### So, new year new me right?
-What are my goals for this year?
+What are my goals for 2023 then?

-- 🐍 I am going to become _fluent_ in Python

-- ☕ I am going to nail down my Java skills once and for all

-- 🐧 I have switched over to using Linux on my laptop and intend on getting immersed in the envirnment
+- ✏️ I will pass 2,000 followers on my art page [Baked.blend](https://www.instagram.com/baked.blend/)
+- 🤖 I will create some interesting ESP8266 projects! (code for these will of course be put up here)

-- 🇳🇱 Ik leer Nederland!
+- 🇳🇱 Ik zal veel meer Nederlands leren!

-- ✏️ Blender has become a big hobby of mine and I am looking to apply it to gamedev as well as [ThreeJS](https://github.com/mrdoob/three.js/) projects
+- 🐙 I will contribute to more github projects this year than any other

 ---